Akhathuto/Edgtec-Trends/README.md

 ## About The App

-`utrend` is an all-in-one, AI-powered assistant designed to help YouTube and TikTok content creators ideate, strategize, and grow their channels.
-Powered by Google's Gemini API, `utrend` provides the tools and insights necessary to stay ahead of the curve and produce viral content.
+`EdgTec` is an all-in-one, AI-powered content suite designed to help YouTube and TikTok creators ideate, strategize, create, and grow their channels.
+Powered by Google's Gemini API, `EdgTec` provides a comprehensive toolkit and a team of AI experts to help you stay ahead of the curve.
 It's a strategic partner that helps you:
-- **Discover what's next:** Identify real-time trends on YouTube and TikTok, ensuring your content is always relevant.
+- **Discover what's next:** Identify real-time trends on YouTube and TikTok to ensure your content is always relevant.
-- **Generate viral ideas:** Overcome creative blocks with AI-powered video ideas, complete with hooks, outlines, and hashtags.
-- **Craft the perfect strategy:** Get personalized monetization strategies and full, in-depth content reports tailored to your channel's size and niche.
-- **Create with AI:** Generate entire videos from a simple text prompt, edit images with AI instructions, and craft the perfect prompt for any AI task.
+- **Create with AI:** Go from idea to finished asset with a suite of AI tools, including idea generators, scriptwriters, video and image creators, and more.
+- **Develop winning strategies:** Get personalized monetization strategies, full content reports, and data-driven growth plans.
-- **Analyze and Optimize:** Get live, AI-powered analytics for your YouTube channel and perform deep keyword research to optimize your content's reach.
+- **Analyze and Optimize:** Get live, AI-powered analytics for your channels, perform deep keyword research, and analyze competitor videos to refine your approach.
+- **Collaborate with AI Agents:** Work with a team of specialized AI experts, each with a unique skill set to help you with any task.

 <details>
 <summary><strong>...
 See More</strong></summary>
 <br>

 ## ✨ What's New in the Current Update
-- **Revamped Admin Dashboard:** The dashboard now features a tabbed interface with a new "Overview" section displaying key user stats and a real-time, persistent activity feed showing key user actions across the platform.
+- **New Feature: AI Agents!** Meet your new creative team: Viral Visionary, Growth Hacker, Monetization Maven, and Creative Writer.
+Each agent is a specialized expert ready to assist you in their own dedicated chat interface.
+- **Complete Rebrand to EdgTec:** The application has been rebranded to `EdgTec`, reflecting its position as a cutting-edge, all-in-one content suite.
+- **New Comprehensive Help Center:** The old support page has been upgraded to a full-featured, interactive Help Center with detailed guides and direct links to every feature in the app.
+- **Persistent Sidebar Navigation:** The top navigation tabs have been replaced with a more organized and persistent sidebar, making it easier than ever to navigate the expanding suite of tools.
 - **Full User Management:** Administrators can now delete users directly from the "User Management" tab within the dashboard, with appropriate safety confirmations.
-- **Persistent Sidebar Navigation:** Replaced the top tabs with a more organized and persistent sidebar navigation for a better user experience.

 ## Key Features

+- **Discovery & Analytics:**
     - **Real-time Trend Discovery:** Find out what's currently trending in any country or category on YouTube and TikTok.
+    - **Live Channel Analytics:** Connect your channels for an AI-powered performance summary or analyze any competitor's channel.
+    - **Keyword Research Tool:** Analyze keyword search volume and competition to find untapped content opportunities.
+    - **Video Analyzer:** Get an AI-powered breakdown of any YouTube or TikTok video's strengths and weaknesses.

+- **AI Create Suite:**
-- **AI Content Idea Generation:** Generate unique and viral video ideas, complete with scripts.
+    - **Content Idea Generation:** Generate unique and viral video ideas, complete with hooks, outlines, and hashtags.
+    - **AI Video & Animation Generation:** Create video content and animations using simple text prompts.
+    - **AI Image & Logo Generation:** Create logos and edit images with natural language instructions.
+    - **AI Script Generation:** Turn any content idea into a production-ready script.

+- **Strategy & Growth:**
+    - **AI Agents:** A team of specialized AI experts for brainstorming, growth hacking, monetization, and scriptwriting.
     - **Monetization Guide:** Receive tailored strategies to monetize your content based on your follower count.
-- **Keyword Research Tool:** Analyze keyword search volume and competition to find untapped content opportunities.
-- **Live Channel Analytics:** Connect your YouTube channel for an AI-powered performance summary and analysis.
-- **AI Video & Image Generation:** Create video content and edit images using simple text prompts.
+    - **Full Strategy Reports:** A pro-level feature that combines trend analysis, content ideas, and monetization strategies into a single, comprehensive report.
+    - **Channel Growth Plan:** Get a custom, multi-point growth plan for your channel.
+    - **Brand Connect:** Find potential brand sponsors and generate professional pitch emails.

+- **Productivity & Management:**
     - **AI Chat Assistant "Nolo":** Brainstorm ideas and get creative advice from a dedicated AI chat assistant.
-- **Full Strategy Reports:** A pro-level feature that combines trend analysis, content ideas, and monetization strategies into a single, comprehensive report.
+    - **Content History:** View and revisit all of your previously generated content in one place.
-- **Advanced Admin Dashboard:** A secure panel for administrators to manage users (update plans, roles, and delete users), view platform statistics, and monitor a live feed of user activity.
+    - **Advanced Admin Dashboard:** A secure panel for administrators to manage users, view platform statistics, and monitor a live feed of user activity.
-- **Modern UI:** A clean, intuitive, and responsive interface with persistent sidebar navigation.

 ## Key Outputs & Deliverables

-`utrend` is designed to produce tangible, actionable content and strategies that you can directly implement.
+`EdgTec` is designed to produce tangible, actionable content and strategies that you can directly implement.
 Here are the key outputs you can generate:

--   **📈 In-Depth Trend Reports:** Get detailed analysis of what's currently trending for any topic on YouTube and TikTok, including viral challenges, popular sounds, and video formats.
+-   **📈 In-Depth Trend Reports:** Get detailed analysis of what's currently trending for any topic on YouTube and TikTok.
--   **💡 Viral Content Blueprints:** Generate multiple content ideas complete with catchy titles, strong hooks (for the first 3 seconds), script outlines, and relevant hashtags.
+-   **💡 Viral Content Blueprints:** Generate multiple content ideas complete with catchy titles, strong hooks, script outlines, and relevant hashtags.
--   **✍️ Production-Ready Scripts:** Turn a content idea into a complete, detailed video script with dialogue, visual cues, and calls to action.
+-   **✍️ Production-Ready Scripts:** Turn a content idea into a complete, detailed video script with dialogue and visual cues.
--   **💰 Custom Monetization Plans:** Receive a list of suitable monetization strategies based on your platform and follower count, including requirements and earning potential.
+-   **💰 Custom Monetization Plans:** Receive a list of suitable monetization strategies based on your platform and follower count.
--   **📄 Comprehensive Strategy Documents:** A Pro-exclusive feature that combines trend analysis, content ideas, and monetization strategies into a single, downloadable report for long-term planning.
+-   **📄 Comprehensive Strategy Documents:** A Pro-exclusive feature that combines trend analysis, content ideas, and monetization into a single, downloadable report.
--   **🎬 AI-Generated Videos:** Create short-form or long-form videos directly from a text prompt or by animating a static image.
+-   **🎬 AI-Generated Videos, Animations & GIFs:** Create short-form or long-form videos, animations, and GIFs directly from a text prompt.
--   **🖼️ AI-Edited Images:** Magically edit your images by simply telling the AI what changes to make (e.g., "add a hat," "change the background to a futuristic city").
+-   **🎨 AI-Generated Logos & Images:** Create a professional logo for your brand or edit any image with text prompts.
--   **🔍 SEO Keyword Analysis:** Uncover valuable keywords with data on search volume, competition level, and related long-tail keywords to boost your video's visibility.
+-   **🔍 SEO Keyword Analysis:** Uncover valuable keywords with data on search volume, competition, and related long-tail keywords.
--   **📊 Live Channel Dashboards:** Get a real-time, AI-powered analytics report for your connected YouTube channel, summarizing performance and highlighting recent video stats.
+-   **📊 Live Channel Dashboards:** Get a real-time, AI-powered analytics report for your connected channels.

 ## 🚀 Getting Started